minhhangng/minhhangng.github.io/_pages/about.md

 Research Interest
 ======
-My current reseach interest is on distributed network computing and dynamic graphs.
+My current research interest is on distributed network computing and dynamic graphs.
 Specifically, I work on complexity of distributed agreement tasks using tools from combinatorial topology.
 Other topics on dynamic graphs that I am working on includes forbidden patterns, coloring, and Cannadian Traveller Problem.